 How to choose the best brewing system

 There are quite a few factors that come into play when deciding if a brewing system is right for you and then choosing the one that best fits your needs.
 First of all, every system is different and offers a completely different brewing experience.
-You can find systems that make pre-formatted extract brews that are incredibly easy but don’t produce the best beer, to systems that allow you to add your own recipe all-grain ingredients, but then take care of the rest of the process automatically, to systems that are designed for advanced homebrewers who want to improve their beer making abilities dramatically, but still need to be able to do it in a small space.
+Have you already decided if you want to do extract vs all grain brewing?
+You can find systems that make pre-formatted extract brews that are incredibly easy but don’t produce the best beer, to systems that allow you to add your own recipe with all-grain ingredients, but then take care of the rest of the process automatically, to systems that are designed for advanced homebrewers who want to improve their beer making abilities dramatically, but still need to be able to do it in a small space.

 What system you choose will depend greatly on the following factors:

-- Ease of use (made for beginners with little or no brewing experience)
+- Ease of use (is it made for beginners with little or no brewing experience, or for advanced users)